 - Multiple Channels: Choose from CM.com’s list of available channels and connect the ones you want to use.
-Easily add new channels to Customer Contact as needed.
+Easily add new channels as needed.

 - Intuitive Dashboard: Get set up and start using the dashboard right away – no development skills required.